 - Walk to San Antonio Center, The Village at San Antonio, and Monta Loma Plaza with a good selection of stores, restaurants, fitness facilities, and even a nice Icon movie theater.

 - CalTrain San Antonio Station provides transportation up and down the peninsula with connections to other public transportation include BART, the Santa Clara Light Rail system, and a variety of bus lines.

 - Bikeways routes to many local companies including Google, Stanford, LinkedIn, and Facebook.
-Lime has rental bikes stationed on the corner of Mayfield and Central Expressway.
+Lime has rental bikes stationed by the train station.